nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `list date 3 Nov`<br>
 Returns a list of all tasks scheduled for 3 November of the current year. <br>

->If you want to view any of the Todo tasks, Scheduled tasks or Completed tasks only, then you only need to type in “todo”, “schedule” or “completed” as the keyword after the command list. <br>
+>If you want to view any of the Todo tasks, Scheduled tasks or Completed tasks only, then you only<br> need to type in “todo”, “schedule” or “completed” as the keyword after the command list. <br>
 > <img src="images/UI_Prototype/WhatNowUI-ListCompleted-Colour.png" width="600">